lawkng/magento-demo/README.md

-/*
+I currently work with a senior Magento developer, who takes care of many backend modules/extensions/customisations while I work on styling the site.

-I currently work with a senior Magento developer, but I was once asked the question - "what can you do by yourself?"
-Below is is my answer.
+But I was once asked the question - "what can you do by yourself?"
+Below is my answer.

 PURPOSE of this Magento demo store:
 The intention is to show my ability to change Magento via xml and phtml files, NOT to demonstrate design or styling via CSS,